clean-energy-tools/ev-charging-use-specification-code/schema/README.md

 The YAML version of the schema is loaded, and a _validator_ function is generated using `ajv.compile`.

-A set of functions, `serializeObjectName`, `validateObjectName`, and `parseJSONObjectName`, deal with those operatons on these data types.
+A set of functions, `serializeObjectName`, `validateObjectName`, and `parseJSONObjectName`, deal with those operations on these data types.